 Step 1.
 Present the government guidelines as Diet A

-Government dietary guidelines were first issued in the early 1980s recommending we eat mainly bread and cereals (preferably wholegrain), vegetables, fruit and legumes; moderately lean meat, low-fat dairy, eggs, fish, and nuts; and only small amounts of added fats, sugar and salt (3, 4).
+Government dietary guidelines were first issued in the early 1980s and a dietary pyramid devised in the 1990s, recommending we eat mainly bread and cereals (preferably wholegrain), vegetables, fruit and legumes; moderately lean meat, low-fat dairy, eggs, fish, and nuts; and only small amounts of added fats, sugar and salt (3, 4).
 With its emphasis on plant foods, moderate animal foods, and lower fat than previous intakes, the guidelines were labelled as a low-fat diet.

 Step 2.
 Present Diet A as flawed, weak or scary.

-Arguments attacking guidelines suggest they were based on flawed science, there are toxic foods we were not warned about and, due to consumption of those toxic foods, there are scary biochemical mechanisms disrupting our metabolism making us sick.
-Statistics are presented showing a rise in obesity and non-communicable diseases since the first issue of the guidelines, implying they are to blame or are contributory.
+Arguments attacking guidelines suggest they were based on flawed science, there are some scary biochemical mechanisms disrupting our metabolism making us sick, evidenced by statistics presented is such as fashion as showing a rise in obesity and non-communicable diseases since the first issue of the guidelines, implying they are to blame or are contributory.
 (5)

 Step 3.
 Present Diet B as the alternative diet.